Posted in Blog.

 - Stave off overuse injuries: how many times have you heard someone say “stop running, it will ruin your knees!”?
 Well, if your training consists only of logging lots of miles on your feet, then your knees might just be in jeopardy.
 But adding in a few days of strength training, focusing on improving multidirectional glute, core, and single leg stability control, can help balance out the repetitive stresses that certain muscles and joints endure when all you’re doing is running.
 The benefit of this lower impact type of strength training (as opposed to a high impact, boot camp type of workout) is that you build strength and control with less risk of injuring yourself trying to complete a high impact exercise (like a box jump, shuttle run, or treadmill hill sprint) that your body isn’t prepared to handle.

 - Get faster!: yes, it’s true, you can get faster by taking two days a week doing something other than running.
-I previously wrote an entire blog post related to this (see here), so I will keep this short and simple.
 Training your core, glutes, and hammies to stabilize and load in multiple directions has been correlated with improved running efficiency.
 Again- you want to think single leg balance exercises and functional lower body exercises (lunges, squats, step ups- not on a machine) performed in multiple directions.
 Staying off of the machines and on your feet is key since running is a sport that’s performed (surprise!) on your feet.
 It’s also important to keep this low intensity strength training moving in different directions (not always forward/backward); by changing up lunges, for example, to be performed laterally to the side or rotationally 145 degrees behind you, you challenge your body to load muscles that power your run speed in directions that they aren’t used to moving in (bonus!
 Decreasing your risk of overuse injury and improving your overall efficiency).

 - You won’t be adding extra days of serious cardio: Don’t get me wrong, strength training can definitely raise your heart rate, but by keeping things low in intensity you won’t feel like you are throwing off your training plan by adding extra days of cardio (on top of all of the running you’re already doing).
 As a runner myself, I am often hesitant to sign up for a boot camp class while I’m in the midst of marathon training because I worry about